-Prior franchise fee percentages created disproportionately larger effective rates for residential customers compared to commercial and industrial customers, shown for electricity below.
-This resulted from lower franchise fee percentages on already lower energy rates charged by the utilities to larger energy consumers.
+Current franchise fee percentages create disproportionately larger effective rates for residential customers compared to commercial and industrial customers, shown for electricity below.
+This results from lower franchise fee percentages being levied on the already lower energy rates charged by the utilities to larger energy consumers.

-To create more equality between sectors in terms of franchise fee paid per unit of energy - or the effective rate - the City enacted higher franchise fee percentages for larger energy users.
-Shown below are how electricity franchise fee rates were made more equal across all electricity users.
+To create more equality between sectors in terms of franchise fee paid per unit of energy - or the effective rate - the City proposes higher franchise fee percentages for larger energy users.
+Shown below are how electricity franchise fee rates will be made more equal across all electricity users.